Tropical storms Paulette and Rene form in Atlantic, with two more areas to watch

 Rene

-While passing through the Cabo Verde Islands Tuesday morning, Rene was struggling.
-The National Hurricane Center noted that “satellite imagery indicates that the associated convection remains poorly organized."
+While passing through the Cabo Verde Islands on Tuesday morning, Rene was struggling.
+The National Hurricane Center noted that “satellite imagery indicates that the associated convection remains poorly organized.”
 In fact, there was no real clustering of shower or thunderstorm activity visible, with only a few ragged lone thunderstorms haphazardly orbiting a common center.

 “It is unclear why [shower and thunderstorm activity] is currently so poorly organized,” the National Hurricane Center wrote.